 Pine nuts- You can use walnuts, pecans, or cashews if you don't have pine nuts.

 Nutritional yeast- This is optional.
-You can omit this or if you aren't dairy free you can use freshly grated parmesan cheese.
+You can omit this, or if you aren't dairy free you can use freshly grated Parmesan cheese.

 Step by step